 Currency units Currency units

 Profit or loss:

 Current service cost -1 596

 Return on plan assets 157

 Interest expense -269

 Net interest expense -112

 OCI:

 Remeasurement relating to return on plan assets 298

 Remeasurement relating to actuarial gains and losses -1 197

 Total comprehensive income -2 607

+•

 - 4.14 The return on plan assets is the same as under IAS 19, i.e. income from the assets each year using the discount rate at the start of the period. - 4.15 The interest expense for the pension obligation is computed by multiplying the opening balance of the pension obligation by the discount rate at the start of the period.
-The interest expense is smaller than under IAS 19 because of the lower pension obligation under the Capped Asset Return approach. - 4.16 The remeasurement relating to return on plan assets is the same as under IAS 19, i.e. it is the difference between the interest income applying actual return on plan assets and the return on plan assets recognised in profit and loss. - 4.17 The remeasurement relating to actuarial gains and losses comprises the same components as under IAS 19, i.e., it results from decreases and increases in the opening balance of the defined benefit obligation due to changes in the estimated final benefit entitlement and the effect of changes in the discount rate.
-In the example, in Year Three the actuarial loss is significantly lower than under IAS 19.
-This is due to the actual asset return rate being capped when measuring the plan obligation.
+The interest expense is smaller than under IAS 19 because of the lower pension obligation under the Capped Asset Return approach. - 4.16 The remeasurement relating to return on plan assets is the same as under IAS 19, i.e. it is the difference between the interest income applying actual return on plan assets and the return on plan assets recognised in profit and loss. - 4.17 The remeasurement relating to actuarial gains and losses comprises the same components as under IAS 19, i.e., it results from decreases and increases in the opening balance of the defined benefit obligation due to changes in estimated final benefit entitlement and the effect of changes in the discount rate.
+In the example, the actuarial loss is significantly lower than under IAS 19.
+This is due to the significant decrease in the discount rate.
 Under IAS 19, the decrease in the rate affects the loss when the nominal value of the estimated final benefit entitlement which is not affected by the change in the rate is discounted at a much lower rate.
 This results in a significant increase in the value of the pension obligation.
 Under the Capped Asset Return approach the change in the discount rate also decreases the value of the estimated final benefit entitlement.
-The decrease in the estimated final benefit entitlement.
-The decrease in the estimated final benefit entitlement partially offsets the effect of the lower discount rate. - 4.18 The graphs below show the actual net interest (i.e. the net amount of interest income from the plan assets and interest expense from the pension obligation) that would be recognised in profit or loss each year for both the Capped Asset Return approach and under IAS 19:
+The decrease in the estimated final benefit entitlement partially offsets the effect of the lower discount rate. - 4.18 The graph below shows the actual net interest (i.e. the net amount of interest income from the plan assets and interest expense from the pension obligation) that would be recognised in profit or loss each year for both the Capped Asset Return approach and under IAS 19:

 - 4.19 Both under the Capped Asset Return approach and IAS 19, the net interest expense recognised in profit or loss is computed based on the discount rate.
-However, since the net pension liability under the Capped Asset Return approach is lower than that under IAS 19, the net interest expense computed is also lower under the Capped Asset Return approach. - 4.20 The graphs below show the defined benefit cost under the Capped Asset Return approach compared to IAS 19:
+However, since the net pension liability under the Capped Asset Return approach is lower than that under IAS 19, the net interest expense computed is also lower under the Capped Asset Return approach. - 4.20 The graph below shows the defined benefit cost under the Capped Asset Return approach compared to IAS 19: